Accomplishments of the Series

 - Tag recoveries from Series-tagged billfish are benefitting research efforts.
 A South Carolina tagged marlin, recaptured off Brazil after traveling 4,320 nautical miles, provided the first known evidence of a billfish's trans-equatorial crossing.

-- Series conservation funds financed the construction of two new South Carolina artificial reefs, a study of how artificial reef design affects fish species abundance and composition and provided a grant to the Marine Game Fish Tagging Program in support of the tuna, wahoo and dolphin tagging initiative.
+- Series conservation funds contributed to the construction of three new South Carolina artificial reefs in the Charleston Deep Reef MPA.
+Additionally, through Harry Hampton and other generous funding sources, the Series supported publications of studies examining migratory movements and how artificial reef design affects pelagic fish species abundance and composition, as well as financed projects through the SCDNR Marine Game Fish Tagging Program in support of the tuna, wahoo and dolphin tagging initiative.

 - Series conservation funds financed travel costs for MRD's Office of Fisheries Management staff to attend NMFS Highly Migratory Species Management meetings and funded an economic impact study of the 1997 Governor's Cup.

 - The Cup was instrumental in achieving passage of a law banning the sale of billfish in S.C.

 - The Series received the South Carolina Wildlife Federation's prestigious Outdoor Ethics Conservationist award for 1993.